Spyderco Kiwi C75 Lock-Blade Folding Knife

 Like all folding Spyderco models, one hand opening is by means of a hole cut in the blade.
 There is no slop or play in the mechanism and the blade opens and closes easily and smoothly.
 Locking is very positive.
 Fit and finish are excellent throughout.
 The Kiwi is a pocket knife you can be proud to own and it should provide many years of good service.

 The handle is ergonomically shaped for comfortable and secure holding.
 Despite the knife's petite size, all four fingers of a medium size hand can grip the handle.
 The quality of materials and construction is top notch.
-The only real complaint we have about the Spyderco Kiwi series knives is that they are discontinued for 2013, so you will have to search dealer shelves or online if you want one.
+VG-10 steel was developed specifically for knife blades and is one of the best steels available for the purpose.
+The only real complaint we have about the Spyderco Kiwi series knives is that they were discontinued for 2013, so you will have to search online if you want one.